 Overview/Uses:

-We wish to design a database to store passenger railway information.
-The information will concern train cars/engines, passengers, schedules, and routes.
-Different views of the information will allow different types of users (passenger, system administrators etc.) to access and manipulate different components of the database.
-The database will be accessed through a web interface.
+We wish to design a database to store information about a passenger railway (‘passenger railway information’ may be ambiguously read as ‘railway information about a passenger’, instead of ‘information about a passenger railway’).
+The model will be concerned with train cars, engines, passengers, and routes.
+Different views of the information will allow different types of users (passenger and system administrators) to view and manipulate different (not necessarily different, what a user can see and modify may be a subset of what an administrator can see and modify) components of the database.
+The database will be accessed through a web interface using PHP.

-A database of this type will be advantageous and important in the regular running of passenger trains for a multitude of reasons, including:
+A train database will be advantageous in the smooth operation of passenger trains for a multitude of reasons, including:

-Eliminate human error in tasks such as scheduling (ex: scheduling a train without assigning an engine car).
+Eliminating human error in tasks such as scheduling (ex: scheduling a train without assigning an engine car). (you should mention that this is because of constraints the DB imposes)

-Allow passengers easier access to up to date train scheduling information, expectantly resulting in higher customer satisfaction.
+Allowing passengers to more easily access up-to-date train schedules, (not quite how this word is used) resulting in higher customer satisfaction.

-Tracking passengers on specific train cars efficiently.
+Tracking passengers on specific train cars efficiently. (but we don’t actually ensure that the passenger gets on the train, all we know is that they bought a ticket)

-Track passengers’ luggage on specific baggage cars, helping to avoid lost belongings.
+Track passengers’ luggage on specific baggage cars, helping to avoid lost belongings. (our database doesn’t do this)

-Aid employees in mapping their work schedules.
+Aiding employees in mapping their work schedules.

 Specifications/Assumptions:

 The railway system may be imagined as a graph, in which the stations are vertices and the tracks are edges.
 A train route describes a path in this graph.
-A specific rout is made up of sections of rail; the sections all include a segment of rail with a station at either end.
-A train route as a whole also has a start station and an end station.
+A specific route is made up of sections of rail with a station at either end.
+A train route also has a start station and an end station.

-A train is considered to be one engine pulling a series of train cars.
-It is assumed that all trains will have exactly one engine pulling it.
-This is important in the design of the DBMS as the engine along with date and time are a train’s unique identifier in the grand scheme of all train voyages.
+A train is an engine pulling zero or more train cars.
+It is assumed that all trains will have exactly one engine pulling them.
+Assuming one engine (what does ‘this’ refer to?) is important in the design of the DBMS as the engine along with date and time of a particulare voyage (date and time of what?) are a train’s unique identifier in the grand scheme of all train voyages. (be careful to distinguish between a ‘train’ and ‘train voyage’, you use them interchangeably here)

-Trains may embark on voyages, which are train routes being travelled at a specific date and time.
-Each train is manned by a crew, including the conductor, engineer, stewards, etc. A specific crew will be assigned to each train voyage; it is assumed they will stay with the train for the entire traversal of the train rout.
+Trains may embark on voyages, a voyage is a train travelling on a specific route (this sentence may be read to mean that a single voyage has multiple routes) at a specific date and time.
+Each train is manned by a crew, including the conductor, engineer, stewards, etc (our only constraint is that there is at least one qualified engineer, no guarantee of auxiliary staff).
+A specific crew will be assigned to each train voyage; it is assumed they will stay with the train for the entirety of the train route.

-There are passenger, dinning and baggage train cars.
+There are passenger, dinning and baggage cars.
 There are an appropriate number of baggage cars to house all the passengers’ belongings, as well as an appropriate number of dinning cars to feed all passengers.
-Appropriate numbers of dinning and baggage cars will be calculated based off the assumption that all passengers will have luggage and be dinning on board the train at meal times.
+These quantities will be calculated based on the assumption that all passengers have luggage and will dine on board the train. (our database doesn’t deal with specific meals)

 A passenger may own many tickets for different voyages.
-Each ticket a passenger has represents a position they will (can) occupy in a specified passenger car, embarking on a specific train voyage.
-Ticket pricing is calculated by adding a base rate multiplied by the cost of selected traveling class to the distance traveled multiplied by the cost per unit of distance traveled .
+Each ticket represents a seat reserved on a specified passenger car embarking on a specific voyage.
+Ticket pricing is calculated by multiplying the base voyage price by the cost of selected traveling class.

 Goals: